6 months ago

 Whilst we as individuals can take actions to avoid harmful chemicals, ultimately, it’s the responsibility of Governments and industry to deliver safe products and a non-toxic environment.
 We have known about the harmful impacts of these chemicals for over 20 years, but the history of international chemicals regulation has been a case of “too little too late”.

-Internationally whilst progress has been slow, we have seen welcome developments at an EU Level with the EU “Chemicals Strategy for Sustainability” and ‘Beating Cancer Plan” both committing to ban EDCs in consumer products and reduce public exposure to carcinogens.
+Internationally whilst progress has been slow, we have seen welcome developments at an EU Level with the EU “Chemicals Strategy for Sustainability”.
+And ‘Beating Cancer Plan” both commit to banning EDCs in consumer products and reducing public exposure to carcinogens.

-In contrast, UK public health plans and the cancer community fail to even acknowledge the need to reduce exposure to harmful chemicals.
+In contrast, UK public health plans and the cancer community fail to acknowledge the need to reduce exposure to harmful chemicals.
 This omission is unacceptable and weakens our battle to prevent disease.
-This has also been recognised by the former Chief Medical Officer and the Environmental Audit Committee.
-The public too is demanding action.
+Simialry, This has also been recognised by the former Chief Medical Officer and the Environmental Audit Committee.
+The public, too, is demanding action.
 A recent survey found that 85% of UK respondents were worried about the impact of harmful chemicals on human health.

 The COP summit and forthcoming UK Chemicals strategy provide golden opportunities to address this crisis.
-Action now will positively contribute towards reducing the 40% of preventable cancers and meeting the WHO target to lower mortality from non-communicable diseases by 25% by 2025.
+Action now will positively contribute towards reducing 40% of preventable cancers.
+Meeting the WHO target to lower mortality from non-communicable diseases by 25% by 2025.

 “Without sustained action to address the impact of chemical pollution on human health our approach to cancer prevention is fundamentally flawed